-The Declaration of Trust provides that meetings of Voting Unitholders will be required to be called and held annually, commencing in 2008, for the purpose of (a) presenting the audited financial statements of the REIT for the immediately preceding fiscal year; (b) electing Trustees; (c) appointing auditors of the REIT; and (d) transacting such other business as the Trustees may determine or as may be properly brought before the meeting.
+The Declaration of Trust provides that meetings of Voting Unitholders will be required to be called and held annually, commencing in 2008 on a day on or before June 30 in each year, at a time and at a place in Canada set by the Trustees, for the purpose of (a) presenting the audited financial statements of the REIT for the immediately preceding fiscal year; (b) appointing Trustees; (c) appointing auditors of the REIT; and (d) transacting such other business as the Trustees may determine or as may be properly brought before the meeting.

 A meeting of Voting Unitholders may be convened at any time and for any purpose by the Trustees and must be convened, except in certain circumstances, if requisitioned in writing by the Voting Unitholders representing not less than 10% of the votes attached to all outstanding Voting Units.
 A requisition must state in reasonable detail the business proposed to be transacted at the meeting.
 Voting Unitholders may attend and vote at all meetings of the Voting Unitholders either in person or by proxy and a proxyholder need not be a Voting Unitholder.
 Two persons present in person or represented by proxy and representing in the aggregate at least 10% of the votes attached to all outstanding Voting Units shall constitute a quorum for the transaction of business at all such meetings.
-At any meeting at which a quorum is not present within 30 minutes after the time fixed for the holding of such meeting, the meeting will stand adjourned to a day not less than seven days later and to a place and time as chosen by the Chair of the meeting, and if at such adjourned meeting a quorum is not present, the Voting Unitholders present either in person or by proxy shall be deemed to constitute a quorum.
+At any meeting at which a quorum is not present within 30 minutes after the time fixed for the holding of such meeting, the meeting, if convened upon the request of the Voting Unitholders, shall be terminated (and not adjourned), but in any other case, the meeting will stand adjourned to a day not less than seven days later and to a place and time as may be appointed by the Chair of the meeting, and if at such adjourned meeting a quorum is not present, the Voting Unitholders present either in person or by proxy shall be deemed to form a quorum.